kkisiele/kkisiele.github.io/_posts/2023-02-22-leverage-lambdas-for-cleaner-code.md

 ## Conclusion
 Was it worth the effort?
 Absolutely.
 Let's summarize the benefits.

 The `processMessage` method now clearly expresses its intent by utilizing a declarative approach with high-level code.
 The retry logic is separated from the database operation and placed in its own method, which, thanks to good naming, precisely reveals its intent.
-Furthermore, the lambda syntax allows for easy reuse of the retry feature with other database operations in future.
+Furthermore, the lambda syntax allows for easy reuse of the retry feature with other database operations.